robertlestak/vault-secret-sync/README.md

       roleArn: "arn:aws:iam::123456789012:role/role-name" # optional, default empty.
 Set to a specific role to assume when writing to secrets manager
       encryptionKey: "alias/aws/secretsmanager" # optional, default empty.
 Set to a specific KMS key to use for encryption
       replicaRegions: [] # optional, default empty.
 Set to a list of regions to replicate the secret to
+      tags: # optional, default empty.
+Set to a map of tags to apply to the secret
+        key: "value"
+        another: "tag"
 ```

 #### GCP Secret Manager (Driver: `gcp`)